-This four-session course covers the map-making aspects of ArcGIS Desktop and introduces its analytical functionality.
+This three-session course covers the map-making aspects of ArcGIS Desktop and introduces its analytical functionality.
 Powerful and relatively complex, Desktop is the industry standard for geographic information systems (GIS) software.
 It is part of ESRI's ArcGIS software range, which also includes web-based and mobile GIS, as well as the much more basic and simplified mapping application, ArcGIS Explorer.
 GIS is designed to store, query, analyse, process, and visualise spatial data.
 It is typically used for making maps and performing spatial analysis.

 |Intended audience||Users seeking to make maps for publication or conduct spatial analyses or queries to answer research questions.
 A significant investment of time is required to learn ArcGIS Desktop.|

 |Prior knowledge||A familiarity with the general principles of GIS.|

 |Resources||A course book must be purchased when you attend the course (included in the Cost below)|

 |Software||ArcGIS Desktop version 10|

 |Format||Presentation with practical exercises|